XpiritBV/ContainerWorkshop-Docs/Lab11-BlueGreen.md

 ## <a name='results'></a>Checking the results.

-To test the new ingress route, we'll run a terminal in a temporary Pod.
+To test the new ingress route, we'll run a terminal in a temporary pod.
 Open up a **new terminal** and run:

 ```